Timinator2000/PySkillz-Contributor-Manual/markdowns/09 - wrap up.md

 You’ve completed the process of creating, testing, and submitting a new PySkillz exercise! 🎉

-By following the steps in this manual, you’ve:
+By following the steps in this guide, you’ve:

 * Set up your GitHub fork and cloned it locally.